Use your Android phone's cameras to measure heart and respiratory rates

 Let's face it — not everyone wants or needs to own one of the best fitness trackers or best Android smartwatches.
-But just because you may not want to strap on a wearable, that doesn't mean you aren't concerned about tracking your health.
-Thankfully, Google has added some useful measurement tools into its Fit app that help you do just that by using your Android phone's cameras.
-We'll show you how easy it is to measure your heart rate and respiratory rate from the Google Fit app on your Android phone.
+But just because you don't want to strap on a wearable doesn't mean you aren't concerned about tracking your health.
+Thankfully, Google added new useful measurement tools into its Fit app to help you do just that by using your Android smartphone cameras.
+We'll show you how easy it is to measure your heart and respiratory rates from the Google Fit app on your Android phone.

 How to measure your heart rate with the Google Pixel's cameras

-- Open the Google Fit app on your Android phone.
+- Open the Google Fit app on your Android smartphone.

 If this is your first time measuring your heart rate, tap on Get started under the Check your heart rate section.